All photography studios in the UK are currently closed as we do the right thing and stay home and save lives during Lockdown #3.

-I am desperately sad for all the families who are missing out on so many things right now - baby showers, support from friends and relatives, antenatal classes, mum meet-ups, baby groups, birth choices, naming ceremonies, visits from grandparents - it's absolutely necessary, but none the less heartbreaking.
+Throughout the whole of 2020 and now into 2021 my heat has broken for all the new parents who have missed out on so much - baby showers, support from friends and relatives, antenatal classes, mum meet-ups, baby groups, birth choices, naming ceremonies, visits from grandparents - it's absolutely necessary, but none the less heart-breaking.

-Many parents who have recently given birth or whose baby is due in the next few weeks or months will also miss the chance to have a professional newborn photo shoot.
-I can't wait to meet lots of sweet babies and their families again soon, but in the meantime I wanted to provide a resource to help parents take the best possible photographs of their newborn baby at home.
-Newborns change so fast, so taking a moment to capture all their tiny details at just a week or so old is incredibly important.
+Parents who have recently given birth or whose baby is due in the next few weeks or months will also miss the chance to have a professional newborn photo shoot in those first few weeks of life.
+Nothing can replace a professional photo shoot however I am determined to do all I can to help new parents capture beautiful photographs of their new babies born during lockdown.
+Babies change so fast, so taking a moment to capture all their tiny details at just a week or so old is something you will never regret.

-So here it is, a brief guide to photographing your newborn at home and with your phone if that's what you have.
-For safety reasons the images suggested in this guide do not use accessories or props.
-The kind of fine art newborn photography I offer and which can be seen online requires specific training, safety knowledge and specialist equipment - it is not something to try at home!
-Instead, I have focused on safe, natural style posing which will ensure that you have some lovely images of your newborn baby and your family.
+This is a practical resource to help you take better photographs of your newborn baby at home with whatever device you have available, typically a phone camera.
+For safety reasons the images suggested in this guide do not use accessories, props or specific posing.
+The kind of fine art newborn photography I offer in the studio and which can be seen online, requires specific training, safety knowledge and specialist equipment.
+Instead, this blog focuses on safe, simple tips which will help you capture some lovely, simple images of your newborn baby during their first few weeks.

 Don't forget to download a more detailed guide with lots of tips and tricks to help you get the most from your photos in a handy PDF document to keep on your phone.